iamitshri/aws-exam-prep/README.md

 ## During Preparation

-- To survive listening to all the videos:  increase the video playback speed to ~1.5x
+- To survive listening to all the videos:  increase the video playback speed to ~1.5x [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk)
 - Take screenshots if you come across a block digram or description that helps summarize the broader topic
 - Read FAQ
 - Read whitepapers
 - Read documentation https://aws.amazon.com/documentation/
-- Creating your own notes
+- **Creating your own notes**
 - **Hands on practice to basically play with aws services**
 - aws reinvent videos, take screenshots/notes & save them in one-note or similar app to review later
 - Student experiences from the acloud.guru website